South Dakota Advance Directive Form

 Revocation

-An advance directive can be revoked by the principal in any manner, regardless of their health condition.
+An advance directive can be revoked by the principal in any manner, regardless of their mental or physical condition.
 A revocation becomes effective upon notifying the health care provider.[2]